noble-assets/orbiter/INTEGRATION.md

 ### Actions

-Actions are defined as state transition request which can be executed on Noble.
+Actions are defined as state transition requests which can be executed on Noble.
 An action to be valid must satisfy the `ActionAttributes` defined in the Orbiter `types` package.
-An action is defined by two field:
+An action is defined by two fields:

 1. An identifier.
 2. An attributes field containing all the relevant information to satisfy the request.

 Actions are executed in the order in which they are passed into the field `pre_actions`, and each of them operates on the state resulting from the execution of the previous one.
-For example, if the pre actions field is composed by a **swap** and a **fee** payment actions, the fee payment will be applied based on the amount and denomination of the coin resulting from the swap.
+For example, if the pre actions field is composed of a **swap** and a **fee** payment actions, the fee payment will be applied based on the amount and denomination of the coin resulting from the swap.

-The field is called `pre_actions` because all the request specified are executed before performing the forwarding via the orbit specified.
+The field is called `pre_actions` because all the requests specified are executed before performing the forwarding via the orbit specified.
 If any of them fails, the entire state transition defined by the execution of the Cosmos SDK transaction will be reverted.